 Deploy: Next up, you’ll need to get the right devices to the right people at the right time.
 You or your IT services provider will need to handle all the logistics, such as shipping, delivery and setup.
 If you choose to use a third party for deployment, make sure to check if they offer flexible project scheduling and real-time status reporting.

 Manage & maintain: Once the products are installed, they’ll inevitably need support.
 This stage should cover technical support for endpoint functionality, including break/fix , device swaps and warranty management.
 Aside from the physical condition of the device, this stage should also address end-user support for anyone who may need help using the device.

-- End of life: This may be the most overlooked area of the product lifecycle.
-After assets have been retired, they should be moved out of an organization’s valuable workspace and off the books.
-Assets can be remarketed for maximum financial return, or they will need to be properly disposed of and recycled, with guarantees that meet data security and environmental requirements.
+End of life: This may be the most overlooked area of the product lifecycle.
+After assets have been retired, they should be moved out of rotation and off the books.
+Assets can be remarketed for maximum financial return, or they’ll need to be properly disposed of and recycled, with guarantees that meet data security and environmental requirements.
 In the case of a lease, lease-end processing is an important consideration that can create unnecessary costs if not managed correctly.

 IT lifecycle management is certainly a process — and a never-ending one at that.
 However, it truly is the foundation of any well-managed, modern workplace.
 As Figure 2 illustrates, Insight considers device lifecycle optimization to be a key ingredient for workplace transformation.

 Getting this process right can help businesses control IT spending, eliminate shadow IT and deliver a seamless, consumer-like experience for employees.
 So what’s stopping companies from efficiently managing their IT lifecycle?
 Here are the most common challenges:

 If any of these challenges are preventing you from fine-tuning your device lifecycle, then it’s time to call for backup.
 Consider looking for a partner who can help you unlock the most common business outcomes of an efficient IT lifecycle process: